Guide to Expedited Proceedings

 Pre-Hearing Procedures

-In the event a Respondent’s Hearing Request is untimely, the Chief Hearing Officer will reject the Hearing Request and inform the Respondent that the Notice has become FINRA’s final action.
+In the event a Respondent’s Hearing Request is untimely, the Chief Hearing Officer may reject the Hearing Request and inform the Respondent that the Notice has become FINRA’s final action.

 Scheduling

-Soon after being assigned to preside over an expedited proceeding, the Hearing Officer will issue a Notice of Hearing and Case Management and Scheduling Order.
-This Order will inform the parties of the date and time of the hearing and establish deadlines by which the parties must submit pre-hearing materials.
-The Hearing Officer selects the hearing date and imposes various deadlines without consultation with the parties because the deadlines are largely bound by the Rules.
+Soon after being assigned to preside over an expedited proceeding, the Hearing Officer will issue a Notice of Hearing and Case Management and Scheduling Order that the parties will receive through the OHO Docket Portal.
+This Order informs the parties of the date and time of the hearing and establishes deadlines by which the parties must submit pre-hearing materials.
+The Hearing Officer selects the hearing date and imposes various deadlines without consultation with the parties because the deadlines are largely bound by Rule 9559.
 The Order will also explain how to file papers and the proper format to use.
-The Hearing Officer may conduct a pre-hearing conference with the parties, and the parties may request one.
+The Hearing Officer may conduct a pre-hearing conference with the parties, and the parties may request a pre-hearing conference by emailing the Case Administrator assigned to the case.

-In a proceeding brought under Rule 9554 (Failure to Comply with an Arbitration Award or Related Settlement or an Order of Restitution or Settlement Providing for Restitution), the Order will give the Respondent a deadline within which he or she must provide FINRA staff with a completed financial statement and supporting documents if the Respondent is asserting as a defense an inability to pay the arbitration award.
+In a proceeding brought under Rule 9554 (Failure to Comply with an Arbitration Award or Related Settlement or an Order of Restitution or Settlement Providing for Restitution), the Order will give the Respondent a deadline within which he or she must provide Enforcement with a completed financial statement and supporting documents if the Respondent is asserting as a defense (in an industry arbitration not involving customers) an inability to pay the arbitration award.
 See Sample Financial Statement.
-At this stage, the Respondent is not required to file this information with the Office of Hearing Officers.
-Rather, the Respondent must provide the completed financial statement and supporting documents to the Department of Enforcement.
+At this stage, the Respondent is not required to file this information with OHO.
+Rather, the Respondent must provide the completed financial statement and supporting documents to Enforcement.

 For good cause shown, or with the consent of all parties, the Hearing Officer may extend or shorten any time limits set forth in Rule 9559 (except those relating to Rule 9557).
-A party may request that a deadline be extended during the pendency of an expedited proceeding by filing with the Office of Hearing Officers a written motion stating the reason for the request, demonstrating good cause for an extension, and certifying that the party requesting the extension has conferred with the other party and tried to obtain its consent to the request.
+A party may request that a deadline be extended during the pendency of an expedited proceeding by filing in the OHO Docket Portal a written motion stating the reason for the request, demonstrating good cause for an extension, and certifying that the party requesting the extension has conferred with the other party and tried to obtain its consent to the request.
 Requests by any party for lengthy or multiple extensions of time are strongly disfavored in expedited proceedings.

 Enforcement Produces Information to the Respondent

-After a Respondent files a timely Hearing Request, FINRA staff must provide the Respondent all documents that were considered in issuing the Notice (unless a document meets the criteria of Rule 9251(b)(1), or (b)(2)).
+After a Respondent files a timely Hearing Request, Enforcement staff must provide the Respondent all documents that were considered in issuing the Notice (unless a document meets the criteria of Rule 9251(b)(1), or (b)(2)).
 Enforcement’s production of these documents to a Respondent helps ensure that the Respondent is fully apprised of the facts underlying the Notice and can effectively prepare his or her defense.
-The deadline for production of these documents will be specified in the Case Management and Scheduling Order.
-See Rules 9251(b) and 9559(h).
+The deadline for production of these documents will be specified in the Case Management and Scheduling Order and Rule 9559(h).

 Because the Rule 9550 Series promotes the quick disposition of matters, and given the nature of the alleged underlying misconduct, the Rules for expedited proceedings do not provide for pre-hearing motions practice.